-Second, goal execution involves implementing, evaluating and following up with expected deliverables.
-In order to accomplish this, managers must allocate resources and responsibilities to employees based on skills and schedules.
+Goal execution involves implementing, evaluating and following up with expected deliverables.
+To do this, managers must give resources and responsibilities to employees.
+This should be done based on skills and schedules.

-Fourth, resource control refers to how executives and management establish systems that gather data which is used to determine if goals are met.
+Resource control refers to how executives and management establish systems that gather data.
+This determines if goals are met.

 Business Function Specializations

-Every company will have managers who are responsible to monitor and control certain business functions.
-At the heart of an organization’s dynamics lies human resources management, which is concerned about optimizing employee performances.
-HR managers are trained to improve individual and organizational effectiveness through applying relevant behavioral sciences and HR management principles.
+Every company will have managers who are responsible for monitoring and controlling certain business functions.
+At the heart of an organization’s dynamics lies human resources management.
+Resources management is concerned about optimizing employee performances.
+HR managers are trained to improve individual and organizational effectiveness.
+This is done through applying relevant behavioral sciences and HR management principles.

 An Industry Case Study

-Within the procurement industry and supply chain organizations, employee and communication dynamics must be continually streamlined in order to avoid problems and increase program effectiveness.
+Employee and communication dynamics must be continually streamlined to avoid problems and increase program effectiveness within the procurement industry and supply chain organizations.

 Procurement managers seek to create united cultures that share logistical goals and technology objectives.

-Every day, supply chain managers must engage in efficient source selection, inventory management and vendor monitoring.
+Every day, supply chain managers must engage in efficient:

-Alternatively, transportation managers must clearly understand regulatory requirements and shipper limitations in order to maintain adequate resources and product volumes.
+Transportation managers must clearly understand regulatory requirements and shipper limitations.
+This is important in order to maintain adequate resources and product volumes.

 Proper management of an organization’s business dynamics needs a formal education.
-Many students choose to study traditional degrees related to business leadership, management or administration.
-Others specialize in organizational design, development or management.
-All of these degree programs will expose students to common organizational situations, structures and challenges.
+Many students choose to study traditional degrees related to:

 What Is Organizational Dynamics in Business?

 Organizational dynamics takes a multi-disciplinary approach to behaviors within organizations.
-It examines the ways in which people behave and react to each other in workplace group settings, as research has shown that such behavior varies between professional and private gatherings.
+It examines the ways in which people behave and react to each other in workplace group settings.
+Research has shown that such behavior varies between professional and private gatherings.
 Organizational dynamics is concerned with how supervisors utilize management strategies to manage their departments.
 The dynamics of organizational behavior also consider methods that can be employed to help companies work more effectively as a whole.

 Organizational dynamics examples include such things as understanding company culture and politics within a system.
 It uses that knowledge to advance a department or organization’s goals by maximizing member strengths in order to encourage effective collaboration.
 Organizational dynamics is a comprehensive process that works to strengthen active participation and cooperation among stakeholders.

 These skills are not inherent in organizational leaders.
 They must be learned.
 Often, this type of learning takes place through formal education.
 Degrees relating to organizational dynamics are in high demand across various industries.
 More and more positions are seeking an advanced degree such as the M.S. in Organizational Dynamics from University of Pennsylvania.
 This graduate program blends research-based knowledge with practical applications.
-U. Penn Organizational Dynamics students will learn how to examine the intricacies of human behaviors in relation to existing systems in order to address challenges and transform culture within organizations.
-Classes are taught in a small seminar format in order to encourage an intimate classroom environment.
+Penn Organizational Dynamics students will learn how to examine the intricacies of human behaviors in relation to existing systems.
+This is done in order to address challenges and transform culture within organizations.
+Classes are taught in a small seminar format.
+This encourages an intimate classroom environment.
 The program provides a flexible structure so that students can complete coursework part-time in the evenings and on weekends so that they can work around their existing professional and personal obligations.